tequilarista/toc/sigs/sig-resilience.md

-# CDF Resiliency Engineering SIG
+# CDF Resilience Engineering SIG

 ## Overview
-The Resiliency Engineering SIG is a place for discussion of practical implementations of resilient software development systems, with the aim of building a curated library of industry examples, as well as whitepapers proposing tools, features, technical standards, and guidelines that make it easier for software development teams to create highly robust software development pipelines and engineering cultures.
+The Resilience Engineering SIG is a place for discussion of practical implementations of resilient software development systems, with the aim of building a curated library of industry examples, as well as whitepapers proposing tools, features, technical standards, and guidelines that make it easier for software development teams to create highly robust software development pipelines and engineering cultures.